GameTheoryTech/gitbook-docs/protocol/bonds-mechanism.md

 ### Why should I buy HODL/bonds?

-The first and most important reason to buy BBOND is that they help to maintain the peg, but they are not the only measure in place to keep the protocol on track.
+The first and most important reason to buy HODL is that they help to maintain the peg, but they are not the only measure in place to keep the protocol on track.

 HODL don't have an expiration date, so you can view them as an investment in the long-term health of the protocol to be redeemed for a premium at a later date.